murikistudio/murikistudio.com.br/pages/privacy-policy.md

 ## Log Files

-{{ site.title }} do log user activity, however it uses libraries from third-parties that may track user activity.
+{{ site.title }} do not log user activity, however it uses libraries from third-parties that may track user activity.
 If unsure, check the website's source code on our [GitHub](https://github.com/{{ site.github_username }}/{{ site.github_repo }}).